bdamadi/advanced-java/README.md

 # advanced-java
 This is for programming Advanced Java work.

-This is an arbitrary pointless change.
+This is an arbitrary pointless change 2.